Omar-Shez/dad-joke-machine/README.md

-# dad-joke-machine
+# The Dad Joke 3000
-A simple API project that gives you cheesy dad jokes
+A simple API project that gives you cheesy dad jokes.
-# Please forgive my spaghetti code :)
+This is my first time working with HTTP requests so forgive my messy code